Rep. Issa Calls for Probe of Illegals Targeting School Buses

 "This includes a repeated pattern of unidentified adults seeking to stop, board, or commandeer school buses," he said.
 "I am calling for an immediate investigation by law enforcement and education authorities — which must also include a detailed plan of action to secure East County students."

-The California congressman added that he appreciated the Jamul School District’s "swift action thus far" and pledged to work with federal and local authorities to "see this through."
+The California congressman added that he appreciated the Jamul-Dulzura Union School District's "swift action thus far" and pledged to work with federal and local authorities to "see this through."

 In separate incidents, two groups of illegal immigrants attempted to board elementary school buses filled with students in Southern California, it was reported on Wednesday.